Red banana

-Red bananas are a group of varieties of banana with reddish-purple skin.
+Red bananas are a group of varieties of bananas with reddish-purple skin.
 Some are smaller and plumper than the common Cavendish banana, others much larger.
-When ripe, raw red bananas have a flesh that is cream to light pink in color.
-They are also softer and sweeter than the yellow Cavendish varieties, some with a slight raspberry flavor and others with an earthy one.
-Many red bananas are exported by producers in East Africa, Asia, South America and the United Arab Emirates.
-They are a favorite in Central America as a form of aphrodisiac juice, along with being a favourite in India in order to promote fertility but are sold throughout the world.
+Ripe, raw red bananas have a flesh that is creamy to light pink.
+They are also softer and sweeter than the yellow Cavendish varieties, some with a slight tangy raspberry flavor and others with an earthy one.
+Many red bananas are exported by producers in East Africa, Asia, South America, and the United Arab Emirates.
+They are a favorite in Central America, but are sold throughout the world.